bahar-niknam/Transformer-architecture-presentation/README.md

 ### Topics Covered

-- Introduction to Sequence-to-Sequence Models
+- Introduction to Seq2Seq Models
 - Key Components of a Seq2Seq Model
 - RNN-Based Architectures as a Seq2Seq Model
 - Attention Mechanisms: